utakamo/oasis/README.md

+> [!IMPORTANT]
-This application is currently under development.
+> This application is currently under development.
-Therefore, some commands may not be available.
+> Therefore, some commands may not be available.

 ```
 root@OpenWrt:~# aihelper